therohk/datum-merge/README.md

 3. support a subset of [json-patch](https://jsonpatch.com/) operations. (beta)

-4. option to throw error if datatype of existing field changes during merge.
+4. option to ignore error if datatype of existing field changes during merge.

 5. formalize config schema for deeply nested objects (for v1).